 bot.on('playerJoin', (player) => console.log(`${player.name} has joined the game!`));

-Click here for a full list of dispatches.
+Click here for a full list of hooks.

 That's the basics - now here's all the stuff you can do!